A risky dependency and how AI helped me remove it

 [Read More]

-How I Simplified go-github for Millions
+How I simplified go-github for millions

 How can a simple contribution to a library impact thousands of programs around the world?
 And why will this change become obsolete after the Go 1.26 release?
 These and a few other questions I’ll answer in detail in this post.